helloWerld/picturethis/shareme_frontend/README.md

 # Share Me - Pinterest Clone

 ## Description
 A responsive web app that allows users to post, like, save, and search for photos based on categories.
-Created using React JS and Sanity.
+Created using React JS, Tailwind CSS, and Sanity.